An abstract approximation tool for mixed-dimensional and equidimensional modeling: Mathematical background

 \subsection{The simplicial de Rham complex}

+The subdivision of a domain into non-overlapping open sets and their boundaries gives rise to the simplicial complex.
+As in the case of the \v{C}ech-de Rham complex, the combination of the simplicial complex with the de Rham complex forms the foundation for considering interface-coupled problems, and more generally also mixed-dimensional problems.
+For a more general construction and more details, we refer to \cite{mdG}.

 A simplicial complex is called \emph{pure} if all its facets are of the same dimension $n$, meaning that all lower-dimensional $(n-p)$-simplices are part of the boundary of a simplex of dimension $(n-p+1)$.
-We consider a pure simplicial complex where the $n$-simplices $\{\Omega^n_i\}_{i \in \Ic}$ are indexed by the same index set $\Ic$ as the open cover for the \v{C}ech-de Rham complex.
+We consider a pure embedded simplicial complex where the $n$-simplices $\{\Omega^n_i\}_{i \in \Ic}$ are indexed by the same index set $\Ic$ as the open cover for the \v{C}ech-de Rham complex, hence the index set is assumed to be finite.
 Moreover, we assume a bijection between the $(n-p)$-simplices $\{\Omega^{n-p}_j\}_{j \in \Ic^p}$ and the $p$-overlaps from the open cover $\{U_j\}_{j \in \Ic^p}$.
 To account for this 1-1 correspondence, we ignore the lower-dimensional outer simplices, as they don’t correspond to an overlap of domains.

-For each $\Omega_{i,j} \subset \partial \Omega_i$, we consider the inclusion map of a $p$-simplex $\Omega_{i,j}$ which is the boundary of a $p+1$-simplex $\Omega_i$.
-The pullback of the inclusion map $\Omega_{i,j} \to \Omega_i$ is a restriction of differential forms $\Lambda^\bullet(\Omega_i) \to \Lambda^\bullet(\Omega_{i,j})$.
+For each $\Omega_{j} \subset \partial \Omega_i$, we consider the inclusion map of a $p$-simplex $\Omega_{j}$ which is the boundary of a $p+1$-simplex $\Omega_i$.
+The pullback of the inclusion map $\Omega_{j} \to \Omega_i$ is a restriction of differential forms $C^\infty \Lambda^\bullet(\Omega_i) \to C^\infty \Lambda^\bullet(\Omega_{j})$.
 In the case where we consider distributional differential forms in $H\Lambda^\bullet$, the induced pullback is the trace operator.

 We define a boundary operator called the \emph{jump operator}, acting on the simplicial de Rham complex: